K8sattributes Processor

 Extracting attributes from pod labels and annotations

 The k8sattributesprocessor can also set resource attributes from k8s labels and annotations of pods, namespaces, deployments, statefulsets, daemonsets, jobs and nodes.
 The config for associating the data passing through the processor (spans, metrics and logs) with specific Pod/Namespace/Deployment/StatefulSet/DaemonSet/Job/Node annotations/labels is configured via “annotations” and “labels” keys.
 This config represents a list of annotations/labels that are extracted from pods/namespaces/deployments/statefulsets/daemonsets/jobs/nodes and added to spans, metrics and logs.
 Each item is specified as a config of tag_name (representing the tag name to tag the spans with), key (representing the key used to extract value) and from (representing the kubernetes object used to extract the value).
-The “from” field has only three possible values “pod”, “namespace”, “deployment”, “statefulset”, “daemonset”, “job” and “node” and defaults to “pod” if none is specified.
+The “from” field has the following possible values: “pod”, “namespace”, “deployment”, “statefulset”, “daemonset”, “job” and “node” and defaults to “pod” if none is specified.
 By default, extracting metadata fromDeployments, StatefulSets, DaemonSets and Jobs is disabled.
 Enabling extraction of these metadata comes with an extra memory consumption cost.

 A few examples to use this config are as follows: